 There are literally hundreds of shaving brushes to choose from today.
 But what are the best shaving brushes out there?
-If you’re just getting into wet shaving, it can be a great challenge finding the perfect brush for your shaving needs.
+If you’re just getting into wet shaving, it can be a great challenge to find the perfect brush for your shaving needs.
 Anyone out there looking for a great shaving brush at a reasonable price, please read this brief article.

 Below, we’ll go over six of the best shaving brushes for your hard-earned money.
-Any of these brushes are great for beginner, intermediate, and advanced wet shavers.
+Any of these brushes are great for a beginner, intermediate, and advanced wet shavers.
 Just so you know, we’ve arranged this list from the cheapest to the most expensive brush.

 1. Omega 10066 Boar Hair Shaving Brush

 We’ll start off our list of the best shaving brushes with the Omega 10066 Shaving Brush.
 Professional male groomers often recommend newbies try out this specific Omega product because it lasts a long time, is cheaper than badger hair brushes, and gives you a good idea of how boar hair feels.

 This popular boar hair brush has a knot of about 28 mm.
 The brush has a very nice mock ivory resin handle with the Omega logo in black ink.
 All Omega products are manufactured at their headquarters in Italy.
 You can buy this Omega brush for $14.

 Omega’s main competition in the boar hair brush department is a Portuguese company named Semogue.
 Omega tends to be slightly cheaper than Semogue and offers the same quality products to consumers.